MichaelCurrin/auto-commit-msg/docs/development/commands.md

 $ make all
 ```

-This will up hooks, install packages, fix, and unit test tasks.
+This will update hooks, install packages, run all checks, and attempt to build the app.

 This is useful for bootstrapping the project on a fresh clone, or before pushing commits.
 This task also runs as part of the `pre-push` hook after that has been set up.